 For system level assessment, specific profiles are typically defined for annualizing effort, quality, etc. The collection of features analyzed via metrics depends on these profile goals.
-These are typically mean values of class metrics (mean CC, mean NAM, mean NAML, mean CCGI, etc.) or structural
+These are typically mean values of class metrics (mean CC, mean NAM, mean NAML, mean CCGI, etc.) or structural consumptive metrics (NRC, NCL, SC, etc.).
+In the assessment phase, the estimated values are compared with the reference values (the reference profile).

 The detection of a problem (a relevant difference between expected and estimated value) by means of a system level metric may be considered as an alarm for the system life-cycle process.
 Once detected at system level, the same or a corresponding problem may be found into one or more subsystems.
-On the other hand, the lack of detectable problems in the system (subsystem) profile/view may make the general manager satisfied but does not guarantee the lack of problems in the subsystems (classes).
+On the other hand, the lack of detectable problems in the system (subsystem) profile/ view may make the general manager satisfied but does not guarantee the lack of problems in the subsystems (classes).
 This fact constraints subsystem managers and quality control personnel to analyze all system classes with specific views in systematic manner to look for problems.

 At system level, the presence of out-of-bounds can be identified by defining specific consumptive metrics for reporting problems at systems (subsystem).
 These can be based on the results produced at lower level, subsystem (class).
-This can be obtained by defining metrics such as: maximum value of CC among the system (subsystem) classes, maximum value of NAML among the system (subsystem) classes, etc. This kind of consumptive metrics are useful for the fast automatic detection of out-of-bounds; on the other hand, they are too simple since the presence of out-of-bounds does not always imply the needs of intervention; thus a further inspection at class level is consequently needed.
+This can be obtained by defining metrics such as maximum value of CC among the system (subsystem) classes, maximum value of NAML among the system (subsystem) classes, etc. This kind of consumptive metrics are useful for the fast automatic detection of out-ofbounds; on the other hand, they are too simple since the presence of out-of-bounds does not always imply the needs of intervention; thus a further inspection at class level is consequently needed.
 On the other hand, metrics based on the mean value of class level metrics are totally unuseful since a correct mean value may hide a lot of undesirable instances of unsatisfactory values.

 In the following, an algorithm for partially automating the assessment process is proposed.
 It has been defined for automatically combining results coming from views and histograms.
 This reduces the number of views that have to be analyzed during the assessment.
-The algorithm has been implemented into the so-called Assessment Assistant inside the TAC++ tool.
+The algorithm has been implemented into the so-called assessment assistant inside the TAC++ tool.

-5.3.1 Assessment Assistant Algorithm
+5.3.1.
+Assessment assistant algorithm